leberechtreinhold/dba3_tts/README.md

 Create a building that has its floor centered at 0,0,0, and have the .obj and .jpeg files on the local file system.

 Test the files by starting DBA3 in TTS.
 Select Objects/Components/Custom/Model.The cursor will change to a chess pawn.
 Click on the table, which should leave a white dot.
-The click on the select menu item.
+Then click on the select menu item.
 You should get a dialog for Custom Model.
 Under Model select your .obj and .jpeg file for Model/Mesh and Defuse/Image, choose local file.
 Under Material select Carboard.

 Ensure that the model looks good.